Revolution Against Empire

 “Radical Whigs drew upon patriotic arguments to attack the Whig establishment.
 But they dismissed the authoritarian reformers’ critique of society and the economy.
 Drawing support from the British Empire’s growing middle class, they embraced checks on government, individual freedom, and leveling of society.
 Then they insisted that Britain’s constitution existed not only to protect property from unjust taxation, but also to enhance the well-being of its citizens.”

 The empire’s politics grew highly unstable.
 Authoritarian reformers’ arguments gained strength in Britain throughout the 1760s.
 They captured the imaginations of George III and a significant portion of the electorate.
 They in turn became increasingly anxious about disorder and political dissent.
-Many British voters and members of Parliament embraced the project of suppressing licentiousness and shifting the burden of taxation to American colonists.
+Many British voters and members of Parliament embraced the project.
+Namely suppressing licentiousness and shifting the burden of taxation to American colonists.
 The American Revolution was the result.”